 The academic operation of The College is led by the Academic Dean who oversees all curricular, faculty and academic issues and is supported by a team of Assistant Deans who maintain an expertise in particular disciplinary or pedagogical areas.

-Collectively, the academic team supports institutional partners by identifying partnerships that satisfy particular curricular needs.
+Collectively, the Academic Affairs team supports institutional partners by identifying partnerships that satisfy particular curricular needs.
 Through this curricular mapping work, the academic deans have been able to create opportunities in often challenging disciplines such as in STEM, health sciences, business, education and other areas.
-Additionally, the academic team is able to address pedagogical needs for research, internships, service learning, laboratory practice or other fieldwork.
+Additionally, Academic Affairs is able to address pedagogical needs for research, internships, service learning, laboratory practice or other fieldwork.
 We have given particular attention to the needs of students in rigid disciplines and are conscientious about the demands and needs of students pursuing graduate and professional schools, including creating opportunities for student to satisfy MCAT preparation while overseas, as well as building a curriculum that responds to specific disciplinary accreditation standards (ex.
 ABET).

 The College also maintains a rigorous assessment and evaluation system for all its programs, learning outcomes and courses referred to as ATLAS: Assessment of Teaching, Learning and Scholarship.

 The College intentionally links the academic coursework with the co-curricular learning opportunities in the host community, integrating the student with the people, issues and environment present in the new learning environment.
 This intentional form of engagement is one of the goals of our co-curricular programming.